Pet passports – what do I need to take my pet abroad?

 How much will an animal health certificate cost?

-Costs will vary from vet to vet, but are typically around £150.
+Costs will vary from vet to vet but are typically around £180.
 You’ll also need to pay for your pet to be microchipped (if it hasn’t been already) and a rabies vaccine or booster.
 A microchip costs an estimated £15-£20 and a rabies vaccine/booster can set you back around £50.

 You may also need to get a rabies blood test, costing up to £120, a tapeworm treatment, which can cost up to £30 and, of course, pet insurance.
 You’ll need to check your policy to make sure it covers you for travel abroad.
 If it doesn’t, you’ll need to add this cover on.

-Keep in mind that it could cost a lot more to keep your dog or cat in kennels or with a pet sitter while you go on holiday – and, of course, you won’t have the pleasure of their company.
+Keep in mind that it could cost a lot more to keep your dog or cat in kennels or with a pet sitter while you go on holiday.
+Another downside is you won’t have the pleasure of their company.
 It’s a good idea to compare your options and investigate what best suits you and your pet.

 How long does an animal health certificate last?